-Learn how to make a money transfer to India with the best providers in a few easy steps
+Find out how to send money to India at the best INR rate in four easy steps

-Pick money transfer provider with the lowest price, the shortest transfer time, highest ratings, or other criteria.
+Select the provider with the lowest price, the shortest transfer time, highest score among customer reviews, or a good combination of the three.

-In addition, you may want to consider the payment solution and pay-out options.
-Providers often give you the option to pay your transfer by a local bank transfer or by cards (credit or debit).
-At the other end, in India, you can decide if your want the converted amount to be transferred to your recipient's account or be available for cash pick-up.
+In addition, it is important to pay attention to the pay-in and pay-out methods.
+Providers often give you the choice to transfer the money by transferring the money from your bank account or by cards (credit or debit).
+On the recipient's side in India, look at different options if you need the money to be deposited on a local bank account or be available for cash pick-up.

 Like you, millions of people send money to India each day.
 India has the largest diaspora in the world, and many of us send money back to our home country to support friends and familly living in different parts of India.
 Whether you send money each month or you need to make a one-off transfer for a special occasion, it's important to compare your options and use only the best money transfer services.